 2 – “Vacation Points” Talk

-- 139 Points: A week in a Savanna View Deluxe Studio at Disney’s Animal Kingdom Villas during Summer of 2020
+- 132 Points: A week in a Savanna View Deluxe Studio at Disney’s Animal Kingdom Villas during the summer of 2021

-- 168 Points: A week at Aulani, Disney Vacation Club Villas, Ko Olina Hawaiʻi, in a Island Gardens View Deluxe Studio during July 2020
+- 189 Points: A week at Aulani, Disney Vacation Club Villas, Ko Olina Hawaiʻi, in an Island Gardens View Deluxe Studio during July 2021

 Disney Vacation Club’s current point chart is a helpful guide to get an idea of how many points you may need for your dream vacation.
 While a DVC Cast Member can provide you will a mailing that will give you a full point booklet – here is a helpful link to view resorts and points required per night to give you an idea.

 3 – Where to Stay?

 You’ll be welcomed home at DVC Resorts!
 The list of places you can stay while using your points at Disney World and throughout the World is breathe taking!
 The list of DVC locations off of the DVC website lists around 3,500 resorts and hotels.
 So, we’ll spare you the long list, but here’s the link if you are interested.
 Here are the DVC Resorts located a Walt Disney World: